bigcommerce/dev-docs/docs/api-docs/analytics/bodl-overview.md

 </script>
 ```
 ### Order complete
-This snippet uses the unauthenticated Storefront API to request the item objects from a completed order and concatenates them into a single array of physical items, digital items, and gift certificates.
+The following snippet uses the unauthenticated Storefront API to request the items from a completed order and concatenate them into a single array of physical items, digital items, and gift certificates.

 ```handlebars title="Sample Script Code Start: Purchase Event" lineNumbers
 <script>